 Your adventure in Kenai Fjords begins at the harbor in beautiful Seward, Alaska.
 Check in at our central office and enjoy the sights and sounds of the lively waterfront.
 When it’s time to board, head down the dock to your vessel, where you’ll be greeted by our team of deckhands.

-The journey begins as you sail out of the Seward harbor—watch for the resident bald eagle and seals!
-From here, different tours take different directions.
+The journey begins as you sail out of the Seward harbor — watch for the resident bald eagle, sea otters and seals!
+From here, our tours take different directions including Cape Resurrection, Aialik Bay, Chiswell Islands and the Alaska Maritime National Wildlife Refuge.
 As Resurrection Bay opens into the rugged Gulf of Alaska, our exploration into Kenai Fjords National Park deepens.

 No matter the tour you choose, you’ll have plenty of wildlife-watching opportunities, see stunningly craggy coastlines, meet our enthusiastic and knowledgeable team of deckhands, learn and discover along with our passionate captains and explore the majesty that is Kenai Fjords.